-Student's Nar me (Please Print) Grade Level School Date The School District agrees to allow the student identified above ("Student") to use the district's tech nology to access the Internet under the follo owing terms and conditions which apply whether the access is through a District or student or wned technology device (as used in this Agreement, ' "electronic device" means anything that can be used to transmit or capture images, sound or data a): 1 (01141 1 Drivilaga, The Chadent's age of the district)
+Student's Name (Please Print) Grade Level School Date The School District agrees to allow the studen t identified above ("Student") to use the district's technology to access the Internet under the following terms and conditions which apply whether the access is through a District or student owned technology device (as used in this Agreement, "electronic device" means anything that can be be used to transmit or capture images, sound or data): - 1.
+Conditional Privilege: The Student's use of the district's according ess to the Internet is a privilege conditioned

 - 1. Conditional Privilege: The Student's use of the district's access to the Internet is a privilege conditioned on the Student's abiding to this agreement.
 No student may use the district's access to the Internet whether through a District or student owned electronic device unless the Student and his/her parent or guardian have read and signed this agreement. - 2.
 Acceptable Use: The Student agrees that he/she will use the District's Internet access for educational purposes only.
 In using the Internet, the Student agrees to obey all federal and state laws and regulations.
 The Student also agrees to abide by any Internet use rules instituted at the Student's school or class, whether those rules are written or oral. - 3.
 Penalties for Improper Use: If the Student violates this agreement and misuses the Internet, the Student shall be subject to disciplinary action.
-[Note: A.C.A. § 6-21-107 requires the district to have - "...provisions for administration of punishment of students for violations of the policy with stiffer penalties for repeat offenders, and the same shall be incorporated into the district's written student discipline policy."
-You may choose to tailor your punishments to be appropriate to the school's grade levels.] - 4.
-"Misuse of the District's access to the Internet" includes, but is not limited to, the following: - a. using the Internet for other than educational purposes; - b. gaining intentional access or maintaining access to materials which are "harmful to minors" as defined by Arkansas law; - c. using the Internet for any illegal activity, including computer hacking and copyright or intellectual property law violations; - d. making unauthorized copies of computer software; - e. accessing "chat lines" unless authorized by the instructor for a class activity directly supervised by a staff member; - f. using abusive or profane language in private messages on the system; or using the system to harass, insult, or verbally attack others; - g. posting anonymous messages on the system; - h. using encryption software; - i. wasteful use of limited resources provided by the school including paper; - i. causing congestion of the network through lengthy downloads of files; - k. vandalizing data of another user;
+[Note: A.C.A. § 6-21-107 requires the district to have "...provisions for administration of punishment of students for violations of the policy with stiffer penalties for repeat offenders, and the same shall be incorporated into the district's written student discipline policy."
+You may choose to tailor your punishments to be appropriate to the school's - 4.
+"Misuse of the District's access to the Internet" includes, but is not limited to, the following: - a. using the Internet for other than educational purposes; - b. gaining intentional access or maintaining access to materials which are 'harmful to minors' as defined by Arkansas law; - c. using the Internet for any illegal activity, including computer hacking and copyright or intellectual property law violations; - d. making unauthorized copies of computer software; - e. accessing "chat lines" unless authorized by the instructor for a class activity directly supervised by a staff member: - f. using abusive or profane language in private messages on the system; or using the system to harass, insult, or verbally attack others; - g. posting anonymous messages on the system; - h. using encryption software;